Akalanka47000/bashaway-questions-2024/extreme/launch-sequence/QUESTION.md

 ## Output / Evaluation Criteria

-- A Github workflow file named `Launch Sequence` under `launch.yml` must be created in the `.github/workflows` directory of the package which must be triggered by the commit message pattern `release: <message>` where you are responsible for facilitating the Git repository creation.
+- A Github workflow file with run name `Launch Sequence` under `launch.yml` must be created in the `.github/workflows` directory of the package which must be triggered by the commit message pattern `release: <message>` where you are responsible for setting up the Git repository.

 - The workflow must publish the package to the registry at `http://packages.sliitfoss.org:6873`.